durangoretro/web/docs/software/vdu_calib.md

 !!! note

 	This particular **Durango-X** unit looks almost OK at an extreme setting, thus no further correction is possible.
 Check for similar artifacts on the other side of the screen in case the setting is _too low_.
+Same in HIRES mode below.

 ## High Resolution mode